-- 1 Be careful not to splash or spill liquid on the floor. - 1 Do not get any of the SRS components or wiring in the vehicle interior wet. (→P. 83)

-Electrical malfunction may cause the airbags to deploy or not function properly, resulting in death or serious injury.
+- 1 Do not splash or spill liquid in the vehicle.
+Doing so may cause electrical components to malfunction or catch fire. - 1 Do not get any of the SRS components or wiring in the vehicle interior wet. (→P. 86) - Electrical malfunction may cause the airbags to deploy or not function properly, resulting in death or serious injury.